Computing Shortest Paths among Curved Obstacles in the Plane: The Proof of Lemma

-\lemmaspace \begin{observation} The total number of different atoms involved in the algorithm is $O(n+k)$. \end{observation} \lemmaspace \begin{proof} In our problem, an atom is of one of the following three types: (1) A free bitangent, (2) an elementary curve, and (3) a portion of an elementary curve.
+\begin{proof} In our problem, an atom is of one of the following three types: (1) A free bitangent, (2) an elementary curve, and (3) a portion of an elementary curve.
 It is easy to see that the number of type (1) atoms is $O(k)$ and the number of type (2) atoms is $O(n)$.
 To prove this observation, it suffices to show that the number of type (3) atoms is $O(n+k)$.

 After initialization, in the initial good pseudo-triangulation $\calT_0$, there are $O(n)$ type (3) atoms.
 Subsequently in the algorithm, each new type (3) atom is produced only due to a flip operation.
 Note that after every flip operation, at most $O(1)$ new type (3) atoms can be produced.
 Since there are $k$ flips, plus those in $\calT_0$, the number of type (3) atoms is bounded by $O(n+k)$. \end{proof}